 There is a lot that goes into getting your lawn ready for the high-traffic months of spring and summer in Buffalo, Lancaster, East Amherst, NY and the surrounding areas.
 To withstand all the activity between mowing, kids running around, and entertaining guests, your grass needs to be fortified with various things like fertilizer, weed control, and insect control.

 Getting your lawn ready for the year is a big task that involves many aspects but one of the most important things you can do in the spring is to fertilize your lawn.

 Your lawn needs three essential nutrients to thrive: nitrogen, phosphorus, and potassium.
 Each nutrient fosters different things within your grass.
 Nitrogen is used all year long because it helps produce chlorophyll, which is needed for maximum photosynthesis.
 Phosphorus helps roots grow strong, so it’s used for new grass mostly.
 Potassium helps plants retain water as well as other nutrients.

-All three play a different role and lawn care experts like Buffalo Lawn & Landscape can help determine the best kinds of fertilizer to use based on the health of your grass and soil.
+All three play a different role and lawn care experts like Buffalo Lawn & Pest Control can help determine the best kinds of fertilizer to use based on the health of your grass and soil.